mit-ll-responsible-ai/responsible-ai-toolbox/docs/source/how_to/univ_adv_pert.rst

    >>> cross_entropy(model(pert_data), truth)
    tensor(2.4227, grad_fn=<NllLossBackward0>)

 Great!
-Our UAP for this toy problem reduces the average perfomance of our model on uniformally-perturbed data.
+Our UAP for this toy problem reduces the average performance of our model on uniformally-perturbed data.

 .. note::